PRIMARY CARE OPTOMETRY NEWS

 Question: What do you recommend for a child whose myopia is progressing rapidly?

 That first pair of minus glasses should not be prescribed just to enable the child to see the blackboard.
-Pinhole glasses would be a far safer solution and should also be used for close work in school.
-(For more on pinholes, see www.myopia.org/pinholes.htm).
+The child can sit at the front of the room, if needed.
 Of course, using the Myopter for close work in school would be ideal.
-See "How to Save Your Child's Vison" at www.myopia.org/savechild.htm for more on the Myopter/pinhole solution.
+See "How to Save Your Child's Vison" at www.myopia.org/savechild.htm for more on the Myopter solution.
 The tragic consequences of the myopia elongation of the eye justify these strong measures, regardless of how inconvenient they may be.

 Home Back to Author's Biography